 How to set up conditional logic for WooCommerce product variations

 WooCommerce conditional variations keep product pages clean and simple by showing only relevant options to each customer.
-Let's explore how to set them up effectively.
+I'll show you how to set them up effectively.

 Offering customizable product options helps online merchants meet unique customer needs and preferences.
 However, overwhelming customers with excessive choices can hurt conversions.
 WooCommerce conditional variations solve this challenge.